What Companies should consider BEFORE buying

 - Use VDIs for employees on personal computers (Citrix, Azure VMware) and TraitWare for Zero Trust access control

 With all of that, some experts assert that Cyber insurance is a waste of your company budget!
 Why?

 First, and perhaps most importantly, Cyber insurance won’t prevent cyber-attacks.
 Period.
 You’re really only protected if you already have proper controls in place.
-AND, if you don’t have sufficient the “Cyber Defense” the insurer will consider you high risk, so you’ll be paying a high premium too.
+AND if you don’t have sufficient “Cyber Defense” the insurer will consider you high risk, so you’ll be paying a high premium too.
 Many argue that companies should spend those funds to improve security measures instead of buying coverage.

 Bottom Line?
 Before you jump on the cyber insurance train, remember that the best “insurance” is your own cybersecurity posture.
 Start with real multi-factor authentication (MFA) for access to all your company valuables.
 Whether or not you decide to get additional coverage, put the right tools in place now.

 For more on how TraitWare can help protect your company by providing Real Passwordless MFA for True Zero Trust Access™, please get in touch and we’ll show you, in just a few minutes, how it works.